txjmp/j19data/API.md

 newRec = new j19Rec( dataDef, initVals )
 * dataDef is instance of j19DataDef
 * initVals is optional, an object like {fldname1: val1, fldname2: val2, ...}, sets initial values of data record

 NOTE: moving or deleting a record from its data array will break relationships to other records

 ##j19Rec Methods
-.add() - adds obj to j19db[dataDef.name], sets value of field myndx
+.add() - adds this obj to j19db[dataDef.name], sets value of field myndx
-.get() - return obj containing all fields
+.get() - return obj containing all field values {fld1:val, fld2:val, ... }
 .get(fld, defaultVal) - return value of requested field, defaultVal (optional) if val is undefined, return it
 .set(fld, val, operation, noFlagChange) - set fld to val
 &nbsp; &nbsp; operation (optional) - "add" to, "subtract" from, "multiply" by previous val